rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 ### Inclusion Dependence
 - Multivalued dependency and join dependency can be used to guide database design although they both are less common than functional dependencies.
 - Inclusion dependencies are quite common.
-They typically show little influence on designing of the database.
+They typically show little influence on the design of the database.
 - The inclusion dependency is a statement in which some columns of a relation are contained in other columns.
 - The example of inclusion dependency is a foreign key.
 In one relation, the referring relation is contained in the primary key column(s) of the referenced relation.
-- Suppose we have two relations R and S which was obtained by translating two entity sets such that every R entity is also an S entity.
+- Suppose we have two relations R and S which were obtained by translating two entity sets such that every R entity is also an S entity.
-- Inclusion dependency would be happen if projecting R on its key attributes yields a relation that is contained in the relation obtained by projecting S on its key attributes.
+- Inclusion dependency would happen if projecting R on its key attributes yields a relation that is contained in the relation obtained by projecting S on its key attributes.
 - In inclusion dependency, we should not split groups of attributes that participate in an inclusion dependency.
 - In practice, most inclusion dependencies are key-based that is involved only keys.

 ### Canonical Cover
 In the case of updating the database, the responsibility of the system is to check whether the existing functional dependencies are getting violated during the process of updating.
 In case of a violation of functional dependencies in the new database state, the rollback of the system must take place.

-A canonical cover or irreducible a set of functional dependencies FD is a simplified set of FD that has a similar closure as the original set FD.
+A canonical cover or irreducible set of functional dependencies FD is a simplified set of FD that has a similar closure as the original set FD.

 An attribute of an FD is said to be extraneous if we can remove it without changing the closure of the set of FD.